These transfers could either occur internally, through insider threats, or externally, through remote Command and Control servers.

 Keep in mind that some advanced Malware and Ransomware strains, like SUNBURST, randomize delays between C&C communications.

-How to Prevent Data Exfiltration
+How to Prevent Data Exfiltration in 2023

 This can be achieved with the following list of controls.